darold/pgtt-rsl/README.md

 The function returns the total number of rows deleted.
 It must not be run manually but only run by pgtt_bgw the background worker.

+Test
+====

+Once the extension is installed, that shared_preload_library is set and PostgreSQL restarted you can verify that the extension is working as expected using:

+    LANG=C psql -f test/test_gtt.sql > result.log 2>&1 && diff result.log test/expected/test_gtt.txt